sara-stojkov/GA_Travelling_Salesman/README.md

-# Travelling Salesman Problem (TSP) solved using a Genetic Algorithm
+# Travelling Salesman Problem (TSP) solved using Genetic Algorithm

-## 📌 Project Description
+## Project Description
 This repository contains a Python implementation of a Genetic Algorithm (GA) to solve the Travelling Salesman Problem (TSP).

 **Problem statement:**